The Stockholm Syndrome (The Big Bang Theory): Plot

 After Sheldon and Leonard spend two months repairing Sheldon's DNA molecule model, everyone prepares to fly to Sweden for the Nobel Prize award ceremony.
 Howard and Bernadette nervously leave their kids for the first time with Stuart and Denise, while Raj leaves his dog Cinnamon with Bert.
 Penny and Leonard are continuing to keep Penny's pregnancy a secret.

 Traveling outbound, the group cram all their luggage in the now-working elevator in their apartment building and are forced to take the stairs themselves.
 On the flight, Raj is seated next to a sleeping Sarah Michelle Gellar, but his friends do not believe it is her.
 Penny's frequent bathroom trips make Sheldon fear she is sick.
 Penny reveals her pregnancy to Sheldon but, instead of being excited for her, Sheldon is only relieved that she is not contagious and reveals the pregnancy to everyone on the plane.
 Leonard is upset that Sheldon is not happy for them, and Amy and Bernadette are both annoyed at Penny that they did not find out about the pregnancy from her.

 At the hotel, Howard and Bernadette call with Stuart, and are anxious about not being with their children after learning about several mishaps that occurred.
 Howard is annoyed by Sheldon's unsupportive response.
 Though Penny is enjoying the cuisine, she and Leonard also decide to go home because of Sheldon's rudeness.
 Amy furiously tells Sheldon he broke his friends' hearts and that people only tolerate him because his insensitivity is not intentional.
 However, the group decide to stay for the ceremony and Raj brings Gellar as a plus-one.

 Sheldon and Amy are awarded medals for the Nobel Prize in Physics.
 Amy encourages girls to pursue science in her speech.
 In his speech, Sheldon sets aside the lengthy monologue he had been preparing since childhood, and thanks his family, and then his friends and wife.
 He acknowledges that his accomplishments are due to their support, and says that he loves them.
-The show ends when the gang is eating in Apartment 4A (an allusion to the final scene in the opening credits) with Sheldon and Amy wearing their Nobel Prize medals, as a melancholic acoustic version of the theme song's chorus slowly plays.
+The show ends when the gang is eating in Apartment 4A (an allusion to the final scene in the opening credits) with Sheldon and Amy wearing their Nobel Prize medals, as an acoustic version of the theme song's chorus slowly plays.